daniel-bocan/custom-windows-hotkeys/README.md

 ### 2. Run the Script

-Double-click the `main.ahk` file to be able to use the hotkeys.
+Double-click the `main.ahk` file to be able to use the actions and hotkeys.

+Note: Run script with the highest privilegies if possible.
+Things below couldn't work well if script is running as user:

+- Everything won't work because it needs to be run as administrator to index NTFS volumes.
+- After using hotkey containing Win key, Start Menu could open.
+- If active window has highest privilegies, hotkeys won't work at all.
+- Operations with windows that have highest privilegies is unable and even can throw exception (for example minimizing windows that contains window with highest privilegies).

 ### 3. Create task in Task scheduler (recommneded)